paradigmist/nodejs-ffi-rust/README.md

 # NodeJS FFI with Rust

-Using Rust as a NodeJS addon
+Using Rust as a NodeJS addon, comparing with C addon.

 # Instructions